bjlittle/geovista/docs/src/reference/about.rst

 :fa:`file-code` Packages
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Discover other community projects using ``geovista``:

 .. comment

-   ⚠️ please add packages to the table in alphabetical order and
+   ⚠️ please add packages to the table below in alphabetical order using
-      add the package URL as a reference at the bottom of this file
+      a reference to the package URL defined at the bottom of this file

+Discover community projects using ``geovista``:

 .. table:: Third-Party Packages
     :align: center